SteelCompendium/data-rules-md-dse/Abilities/Fury/1st-Level Features/Lines of Force.md

   scc:
     - mcdm.heroes.v1:feature.ability.fury.1st-level-feature:lines-of-force
   scdc:
-    - 1.1.1:13.2.5.1:11
+    - 1.1.1:11.2.5.1:11
   source: mcdm.heroes.v1
   subclass: Berserker
   target: Self or one creature
   type: feature/ability/fury/1st-level-feature
 effects:
+  - name: Effect
-  - effect: You can select a new target of the same size or smaller within distance to be force moved instead.
+    effect: You can select a new target of the same size or smaller within distance to be force moved instead.
 You become the source of the forced movement, determine the new target's destination, and can push the target instead of using the original forced movement type.
 Additionally, the forced movement distance gains a bonus equal to your Might score.
-    name: Effect
+  - cost: Spend 1 Ferocity
-  - effect: The forced movement distance gains a bonus equal to twice your Might score instead.
+    effect: The forced movement distance gains a bonus equal to twice your Might score instead.
-    cost: Spend 1 Ferocity
 ```